Panasonic TZ200 vs TZ95

 Feature comparison: Panasonic TZ200 vs TZ95

 Apart from body and sensor, cameras can and do differ across a range of features.
-The two cameras under consideration are similar with respect to both having an electronic viewfinder.
-However, the one in the TZ200 offers a substantially higher resolution than the one in the TZ95 (2330k vs 1166k dots).
+The TZ200 and the TZ95 are similar in the sense that both feature an electronic viewfinder, which is helpful when framing images in bright sunlight.
+Moreover, their viewfinders offer an identical resolution of 2330k dots.
 The following table reports on some other key feature differences and similarities of the Panasonic TZ200, the Panasonic TZ95, and comparable cameras.

 |Panasonic TZ200»||2330||n||3.0||1240||fixed||Y||1/2000s||10.0||Y||Y||Panasonic TZ200|